truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="/content/_includes/23.10FeatureList.md" type="page" >}}

 <a href="https://ixsystems.atlassian.net/issues/?filter=10359&atlOrigin=eyJpIjoiNTczY2E2NmVjODk5NGE0NThlZTFlOTI4MDFhOTMzNzUiLCJwIjoiaiJ9" target="_blank">Click here</a> for the full changelog of completed tickets that are included in the 23.10-BETA.1 release.
+To switch between detail and list views for the changelog, press `t`.
 Open the changelog in Jira to see the <span class="iconify" data-icon="mdi:export-variant"></span> **Export** menu to print or download the changelog in various file formats.

 ### 23.10-BETA.1 Ongoing Issues